 The chromosome abnormalities responsible for Saethre-Chotzen syndrome include translocations of genetic material between chromosome 7 and another chromosome, a rearrangement of genetic material within chromosome 7 (an inversion), or the deletion of a segment of chromosome 7.
 Each of these chromosomal changes alters or deletes the TWIST1 gene and may also affect nearby genes.

-While a few of the specific genes related to Williams syndrome have been identified, the relationship between most of the genes in the deleted region and the signs and symptoms of Williams syndrome is under investigation or unknown.More About This Health Condition
+While the genes related to Williams syndrome have been identified, the relationship between most of those genes and the signs and symptoms of Williams syndrome is under investigation or unknown.More About This Health Condition

 Other chromosomal conditions

 Other changes in the number or structure of chromosome 7 can cause delayed growth and development, intellectual disability, distinctive facial features, skeletal abnormalities, delayed speech, and other medical problems.
 Changes in chromosome 7 include an extra copy of some genetic material from this chromosome in each cell (partial trisomy 7) or a missing segment of the chromosome in each cell (partial monosomy 7).
 In some cases, several DNA building blocks (nucleotides) are abnormally deleted or duplicated in part of chromosome 7.
 A circular structure called ring chromosome 7 is also possible.
 Ring chromosomes occur when a chromosome breaks in two places and the ends of the chromosome arms fuse together to form a circular structure.